Harshita-01/Harshita-01/README.md

 - 👋 Hi, I’m @Harshita-01
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning shortcuts to pass engineering
+- 🌱 I’m currently working as a Automation Tester at Vodafone
-- 💞️ I’m looking to collaborate on Copetetive programming
 - 📫 How to reach me ?
 - Here's My LinkedIn Profile to make it easier  https://www.linkedin.com/in/harshita-pengoria/